-2013 Community Health Needs Assessment
+2016 Community Health Needs Assessment

-As a part of providing Community Benefit to enhance the health and well-being of the residents of the greater Houston area, Memorial Hermann Memorial City Medical Center is required by the Patient Protection and Affordable Care Act to identify the community’s health needs by conducting a Community Health Needs Assessment (CHNA) to prioritize health issues, provide a foundation for the development of a community health improvement plan, and assist community organizations in their program planning.
+As a part of providing Community Benefit to enhance the health and well-being of the residents of the Houston area, Memorial Hermann Memorial City Medical Center is required by the Patient Protection and Affordable Care Act to identify the community’s health needs and strengths by conducting a Community Health Needs Assessment (CHNA) to prioritize health issues, to provide a foundation for the development of a community health improvement plan, and to assist community organizations in their program planning.

 To Download the CHNA and Implementation Plan, click on the links below:

 Memorial Hermann Memorial City Medical Center CHNA and community benefit Implementation Plan were reviewed and approved by the Community Relations Committee of the Health System Board in June 2016 and September 2016 respectively.